Weed management programs

 Opuntioid cacti

-Opuntioid cacti are major weed threats to South Australia’s livestock industry, and environment.
-The Managing Opuntioid Cacti in Australia manual provides best practice information for managing these pests.
+Opuntioid cacti are major weed threats to South Australia’s livestock industry and environment.
+The following best practice information helps to manage these pests:

 Silverleaf nightshade

-Silverleaf nightshade is a deep-rooted perennial weed threatening crops and pastures in this state, and also a Weed of National Significance.
+Silverleaf nightshade is a deep-rooted perennial weed threatening crops and pastures in this state.
+It is a Weed of National Significance which must be managed per the following guidelines:

 Wheel cactus and African boxthorn

-In 2019 a total of 5,260 African boxthorn were controlled over an area of 3,215 hectares.
-This is the largest coordinated control program for this species in South Australian arid rangelands.
+In 2019, a total of 5,260 African boxthorn were controlled over an area of 3,215 hectares.
+This is the largest coordinated control program for the species in South Australian arid rangelands.

-This project was delivered through a partnership between private landholders, the Northern and Yorke Landscape Board and PIRSA Biosecurity SA.
-The project was partly funded through the Australian Government’s Agricultural Competitiveness White Paper.
+This project was delivered through a partnership between private landholders, the Northern and Yorke Landscape Board and PIRSA Biosecurity.
+It was partly funded through the Australian Government’s Agricultural Competitiveness White Paper.

 Read the Eastern Plains Boxthorn Control Trial and Demonstration report (PDF 2.4 MB).